-2017 SEASON DATES
+2018 SEASON DATES

-Segment A, Archery: October 9 -14
+Segment A, Archery: October 8-13, 2018

-Segment A, Archery and Muzzleloader: October 12-14
+Segment A, Archery and Muzzleloader: October 11-13, 2018

-Segment B, Firearm: December 4-9
+Segment B, Firearm: December 3-8; and 12-15, 2018

-The season bag limit was increased to two bears in 2016, but only one bear per permit and per segment.
-Once a harvest was made, that permit is no longer valid.
-Hunters can initially purchase two permits for two different zones, or a second permit for the same zone during Segment B if available.
+The season bag limit is two bears, but only one bear per permit and per segment.
+Once a harvest is made, that permit is no longer valid.
+Hunters can initially purchase two permits for two different zones.
+If a permit is used (i.e. a bear harvested) in Segment A, a second permit for the same (or different) zone may be obtained for Segment B if available.

 Properly licensed hunters who harvest a black bear shall immediately complete and affix to the bear the "Black Bear Transportation Tag" from their Black Bear Hunting Permit.
-Information included on the black bear transportation tag shall include: the hunterís name, address, Conservation ID Number (CID#); date and time of kill; nearest road, county and municipality of kill; and the sex of the black bear.
+Information included on the black bear transportation tag shall include: the hunter’s name, address, Conservation ID Number (CID#); date and time of kill; nearest road, county and municipality of kill; and the sex of the black bear.

 Successful hunters must take the black bear to a designated check station by 9 p.m (October segment) and 7 p.m.
 (December segment) on the day of the kill.
 Hunters shall surrender the black bear transportation tag and will be issued a legal possession seal.

-Any legally killed black bear recovered too late to be brought to a designated black bear check station before closing time above on the date of the kill must be reported immediately by telephone to the Northern Region Office of the Bureau of Law Enforcement (908-735-8240).
+Any legally killed black bear recovered too late to be brought to a designated black bear check station before closing time above on the date of the kill must be reported immediately by telephone to the Bureau of Law Enforcement (908-735-8240).
 Hunters must provide their name, address and a telephone number where they can be reached on the telephone message recording device (if a Division representative is not available).
 Said black bear must be brought to a designated black bear check station the next day to be registered and to receive a legal possession seal.
 Hunters reporting bears to the law enforcement office after check stations close on Saturday will be contacted by a biologist on Sunday to legally check the bear and collect biological data on Sunday.